 The more familiar 12-hour analog dial has an hour hand that makes two complete revolutions in a day (12 hours per revolution).

-Twenty-four-hour analog watches are used today by pilots, scientists, and the militaries, and are sometimes preferred because of the unambiguous representation of a whole day at one time.
+Twenty-four-hour analog watches are used today by pilots, scientists, and militaries, and are sometimes preferred because of the unambiguous representation of a whole day at one time.
 Note that this definition refers to the use of a complete circular dial to represent a 24-hour day.
-Using the numbers from 1 to 24 to mark the day is the 24-hour watch system.
+The 24-hour watch system uses the numbers from 1 to 24 to mark the hours of the day.